snowplow/mobile-hybrid-apps-accelerator/content/upload/_index.md

     style id3 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-A sample events dataset for your Snowflake warehouse has been provided.
+A sample events dataset for your warehouse has been provided.
 This will allow you to be able to start data modeling and getting familiar with Snowplow event data, without the need to have a working pipeline.
 This chapter will guide you through this process.